FEniCS/web/community/index.md

 join the **#fenicsx** and **#development** channels.

+## People of FEniCS

+[Here](people-of-fenics.md) we introduce some the users of FEniCS who have found it useful.

 ## Code of Conduct

 We strive to make the FEniCS Project an open and respectful community.